 Self-guided visits are perfect for teachers who want to lead their own tours of the Museum.
 Groups are welcome to explore the MFAH art collections and any nonticketed exhibitions.
 All visits are free of charge with two weeks' advance registration.
-To register for a self-guided visit, click here.
+Register online for a self-guided visit today!

 What to Do During a Self-Guided Visit

 The MFAH offers resources to assist you as you guide your group through the galleries.
-From sketching supplies to downloadable resources, these options will deepen students' experiences with art.
+From sketching supplies to downloadable resources, these options help deepen students' experiences with art.

 The Power of Objects